Structure of Virasoro tensor categories at central charge $13-6p-6p^{-1}$ for integers $p > 1$: Connections between Virasoro and triplet vertex operator algebras

-Since the modules $\cL_{2n+1,1}$ appearing in the decomposition of $\cW(p)$ as a $V_c$-module are rigid, induction is an exact functor (see the similar \cite[Proposition 3.2.2]{CMY2} and its proof).
-Moreover, induction satisfies Frobenius reciprocity: if we use $\cG:\rep^0\cW(p)\rightarrow\ind(\cO_c)$ to denote the forgetful functor, then
+holds for objects $\cW$ in $\ind(\cO_c)$ and $\cX$ in $\rep\cW(p)$.
+Moreover, since the modules $\cL_{2n+1,1}$ appearing in the decomposition of $\cW(p)$ as a $V_c$-module are rigid, induction is an exact functor (see the similar \cite[Proposition 3.2.2]{CMY2} and its proof).